DareChase/Software-Design-Lab/templates/journal.md

 I stayed late again after class 4 because I needed to figure out why I couldn’t push updated files to github.
 It turns out that the changes I made directly on the website made the directory on my laptop different from what was on github.
 This meant I had to merge the two files by pulling them, making the changes, and then I could push them.

+So, then I spent time during the week finishing up my journal entries and pushing them to github.
+This finally worked.
+Hopefully, I won’t screw something up again in this process.

+In class we went over HTML.
+I had created websites previously in other web design classes, so the language and construction of pages was familiar to me.
+I needed to review some things because in class, I could get the background color nor the fonts to change.
+I had missed some steps because I had to focus on getting the photo to appear.
+During the week, I went back to look at the html I had used in previous websites I had made to see where things went wrong.
+I had put some elements in wrong places or left something out.
+Once I figured out the mistakes, I was able to fix it.
+I need to take more time with the steps in creating things, but the class doesn’t allow this as a lot of information has to get presented.
+Later, I spent time going through the tutorials on W3Schools from the beginning to refresh my memory and to be able to take my time with each element.

+I prepared for the next class I read the articles about Static Site Generators, WordPress sites, and what Bootstrap is.
+Then, I searched the different ways of installing Jekyll because it was needed in the nest class.
+There were some cases that seemed more elaborate than others and eventually I mostly relied on the instructions in the syllabus.
+I ended up getting it installed without too much trouble.

+Time was spent on finishing journal entries and pushing them to github.
+Then a few hours was spent working with HTML.
+Later time was spent doing readings and looking into Jekyll and uploading it to my laptop.

+## The week following Class 5 (2/28-3/6)

+In class we worked on using Jekyll to create a blog and use HTML with it.
+I kept up but then the head.html wouldn’t show up even though it was present within the includes folder.
+I get focused on one step and misses those that follow.
+Anyway, later I was looking on Jekyll and found a video tutorial.
+It was from “Giraffe Academy,” and led by Mike Dane.
+I started form lesson one and worked my way through some lessons.
+These lessons also were taught faster than I could keep up with but I could just rewind and make sure I was doing each step at my own pace.
+He went into more detail about the “front matter.”
+I’m looking at adding a page at this moment.

+I actually could use one of the Jekyll Blogs I had created in class that we didn’t use because we created a blog from scratch when people weren’t getting all the same items in their folder as Patrick had.
+On the video, Mike’s folder had the same elements that I had previously in creating a blog through Jekyll so I used it with the tutorial.
+It worked to create a new blog, but when I created a second blog to add to the posts it wouldn’t show up correctly.
+The same visual would show up as it did in class with a title of “Index” and the links to the separate posts listed under it.
+I keep trying to figure out why this happened since I followed the same steps.
+I got frustrated and stooped.
+A few days later I went back to it and when I typed in “jekyll serve” and opened the site, the blogs showed up correctly.
+Maybe I have to shut everything down after each change to see it.

+In between time I went back to the “Learn Python the Hard Way” tutorial.
+I typed in all the quoted statements and they showed up correctly.
+Then, when I tried to add a new statement or hide a statement, it wouldn’t work.
+The error was saying the I needed parentheses around the quotes.
+This happened before doing this tutorial.
+In class we did add parentheses but in this tutorial they aren’t used.
+I just was looking at the tutorial again and I see it is for python 2.
+I wonder if that is the difference.
+At least I’m getting more practice with command line.

+Time was spennt continuing to read Decoding Liberation as I can carry it around with me, and still going through the other readings.
+A few hours were spent on Jekyll, and a couple hours on Python.
+I need to find more time to practice since I still don’t feel totally comfortable working with these programs yet.